openethereum/parity-deploy/README.md

 You now have an account with lots of ether to send around.

-# Adding extra containers
+# Adding custom containers

-You can also include extra nodes (e.g. ethstats monitoring) by including the docker-compose configuration in include/docker-compose.yml.
+You can also include custom containers (e.g. ethstats monitoring) by including the docker-compose configuration in include/docker-compose.yml.
 To add Ethstats monitoring you would need to include this in the file:
 ```
   monitor:
     image: buythewhale/ethstats_monitor